murthy1811/milestone-project-1/README.md

 10. Added telephone and email links in contact page by href=tel and href=mailto: options as per mentor recommendation

 11. In location section, for index and contact pages, intially I used only h4 and h5 elements , and as per mentor recommendation , I changed it to h4 and properly

+12. While code is checked in validators, there is an parse error and the same code is written again and deleted the old one.
+This solved the issue

+13. Wrong usage of p element is identified when ul element is placed with in p.
+This error is fixed.

 ## Credits